asalavaty/influential/vignettes/Vignettes.md

-5.  **Assessment of conditional probability of deviation from means** This step assesses the conditional probability of deviation of two centrality measures (or any other two continuous variables) from their corresponding means in oposite directions.
+5.  **Assessment of conditional probability of deviation from means** This step assesses the conditional probability of deviation of two centrality measures (or any other two continuous variables) from their corresponding means in opposite directions.
       - The independent centrality measure (variable) is considered as the condition variable and the other as the desired one.
       - As you will see in the results, the whole data is also randomly